basemsamir/Pdreg/readme.md

 # Pdreg Web Application

-Pdreg registration is a web application that serves a hospital in recording all incoming patients data either inpatients or outpatients to keep full medical history about them in one big database
+Pdreg is a web application that serves a hospital in recording all incoming patients data either inpatients or outpatients to keep full medical history about them in one big database.

-Pdreg registration enables doctors to follow up patients status and  record patient complaint and the diagnose in every patient visit to hospital.
+Pdreg enables doctors to follow up patients status and  record patient complaint and the diagnose in every patient visit to hospital.

+Pdreg have four modules (Clinic ticket reservation, Emergency reservation, Medical diagnose, Admin dashboard).

+Pdreg supports Arabic only.

+Pdreg supports web service that communicates with HL7 protocol to reserve a procedure on medical device.

 ## Security Vulnerabilities